The renormalized locally covariant Dirac field: Quantization

 In the setting of local covariant field theories, fields are objects defined on all backgrounds simultaneously, in a coherent way \cite{BrunettiFredenhagenVerch}.
-In the categorial language, this is encoded in requiring that they are natural transformations $\Phi: \T_c \to \A_\loc$, where $\T_c$ was defined in \eqref{eq:Tens}.
-An example for a field are the linear fields
+In the categorical language, this is encoded in requiring that they are natural transformations $\Phi: \T_c \to \A_\loc$, where $\T_c$ was defined in \eqref{eq:Tens}.
+An example are the linear fields

 which are natural transformations $\T_c^{10} \to \A_\loc$.
-We note that there is no dependence on $\omega$ on the r.h.s., as all the operators $\Gamma_{\omega_a' - \omega_a}$, \cf \eqref{eq:F_omega'}, vanish on this functional, as it is linear in the configuration.
+We note that there is no dependence on $\omega$ on the r.h.s., as all the operators $\Gamma_{\omega_a' - \omega_a}$, \cf \eqref{eq:F_omega'}, vanish on this functional, since it is linear in the configuration.
 We also note that it fulfills

 By choosing $u$ to be a pure cospinor (spinor), one obtains the usual spinor (cospinor) fields, which, in an abuse of notation, will be denoted by $\psi$ and $\psi^+$ in Section~\ref{sec:Currents}.